 The small village of Benagil is fairly accessible, and around a 45-minute drive from both Albufeira and Lagos.
 If driving along the A22, take exit 6 or 7 and head for the M1154 towards Benagil.
 When heading along Estr. de Benagil, there is a huge car park on the left-hand side to park for free.
 However, due to the popularity of the beach and the caves, the car park fills up quickly.
 We arrived at around 9:30 and by the time we left a couple of hours later the car park was completely full.
 After parking up, just head down the hill to the beach.

-How to explore the caves
+How to get inside the caves

 With tours taking place from most towns and cities from across The Algarve, it can be a minefield to find which is the best.
 If you’re staying in any of the big cities along the coast you’re likely to be able to find a boat-ride that will take you to the Benagil Caves, with the added bonus of enjoying the dramatic coastline.
 However, unless you take a swim from the boat, you will only be able to view the caves from the mouth, as all boats are forbidden to pull up on the beach.